Enjia/Douban-Data-Scraping/README.md

 # How to use
 ## Step1: Check your user agent and cookie in web browser(e.g. Chrome)
-Open www.douban.com and see the method mentioned in this [blog](https://blog.csdn.net/weixin_44578172/article/details/109353017)
+First open www.douban.com and sign in, the refer to the method mentioned in this [blog](https://blog.csdn.net/weixin_44578172/article/details/109353017)

-## Step2:Open cmdline interaction window in your local computer
+## Step2: Open cmdline interaction window in your local computer
 Windows: Windows Key + R, then input "cmd" and enter
 MacOS: command + space, then search "terminal"
 If you haven't installed python3.x, please search the installation step by yourself